-Section C: Theory and Methods - Students will explore the different research methods, which sociologists use to investigate society; as well as explore key debates in sociology such as the influence of sociology on social policy, whether sociology is a science, and whether sociology should be value-free.
+Section C: Theory and Methods - Students will learn about the different research methods, which sociologists use to investigate society.
+In addition, they will explore sociological perspectives and their view of society, including Marxism, Feminism, Functionalism, Interactionism and Postmodernism.

 Unit 2: Topics in Sociology